 Once we click and drag the label control we can able to see multiple properties like “Center Horizontally in Container”, “Center Vertically in Container”, etc. like as shown below

-We will set “Center Horizontally in Container”, “Center Vertically in Container” properties for label control to make our label appeared in centered position.
-Once we set these two properties we can able to see two lines which appear like cross on our hello world label like as shown below
+We will set “Center Horizontally in Container”, “Center Vertically in Container” properties for label control to make our label appeared in a centered position.
+Once we set these two properties we can able to see two lines which appear like a cross on our hello world label like as shown below

-Now we will run and check the output of our ios hello world app for that we need to use simulator.
+Now we will run and check the output of our ios hello world app for that we need to use the simulator.

 To build and run our application we use Simulator in Xcode.
-The Simulator will help us to know how our app will look and behave if it is running on device.
+The Simulator will help us to know how our app will look and behave if it is running on the device.

 The Simulator in Xcode is having different device options to check our app in multiple devices like iPad, iPhone with different screen sizes.
 By using these options, we can simulate our app in any device and test its design and behavior based on our requirements.